In the Linux VDA documentation, non-virtualized GPUs refer to:

 /opt/Citrix/VDA/bin/ctxreg create -k "HKLM\System\CurrentControlSet\Control\Citrix\Thinwire" -t "REG_DWORD" -v "Evdi" -d "0x00000001" --force <!--NeedCopy-->

 If you are using an Intel GPU, disable the display manager.
-Otherwise, the Intel GPU is occupied by the display manager and not available for Citrix remote sessions.
+Otherwise, the display manager occupies and makes the Intel GPU unavailable for Citrix remote sessions.

 sudo systemctl disable --now gdm <!--NeedCopy-->